sarahpenfield/EmergencyVehicleDataAcquisition/README.md

 Our group experienced aliasing in the light sensing we completed.
 Our tests were completed at either (1) a flashing frequency of 150 bpm (2.5 Hz) and a sleep time of 1 second or (2) a flashing frequency of 200 bpm (3.33 Hz) and a sleep time of 0.75 seconds.
 For this explanation, we will use the second frequency (3.33 Hz) as an example.

-The sampling frequency for the flashing of 3.33 Hz is based on the sleep time of 0.75 seconds and equals 1.33 Hz.
-Given the Nyquist theorem, the maximum frequency we should be able to sample is 0.665 Hz (fn).
+The sampling frequency for the flashing of 3.33 Hz is based on the sleep time of 0.75 seconds which equals a sampling frequency of 1.33 Hz.
+Given the Nyquist theorem, the maximum frequency we should be able to read is 0.665 Hz (fn).
 From here, we know that k = fs / fn = 3.33 Hz / 0.665 Hz = 5.0

 Using the folding diagram shown below from Class Reference 15, we know that the aliased k = 1 and the aliased frequency = ka * fn = 0.665 Hz; which happens to be equal to the Nyquist frequency.